pat/thinking-sphinx/deltas.md

 One issue with the default delta approach, as outlined above, is that it creates a noticeable speed decrease on busy websites, because the delta indexing is run as part of each request that makes a change to the model records.

+#### Delayed Deltas

+The more reliable option for smarter delta indexing is using a background worker such as Delayed Job, Resque or Sidekiq, instead of dealing with them during each web request.
+As mentioned earlier on this page, the process will need local disk access to the Sphinx indices (essentially, your worker processes need to be run on the same machine as Sphinx).

+To get this set up in your web application, you'll need to set up your background worker gem, and then add the specific Thinking Sphinx integration gem - one of ts-delayed-delta, ts-resque-delta or ts-sidekiq-delta.
+The Delayed Job and Resque implementations work with TS v1, v2 and v3, but the Sidekiq implementation is only compatible with TS v3.

+To enable this approach in your models, you need to refer to the specific delta implementation, which is a class (`ThinkingSphinx::Deltas::DelayedDelta`, `ThinkingSphinx::Deltas::ResqueDelta` or `ThinkingSphinx::Deltas::SidekiqDelta`) for the argument of the `:delta` option:

+{% highlight ruby %}
+# In Thinking Sphinx v3:
+ThinkingSphinx::Index.define(:book,
+  :with  => :active_record,
+  :delta => ThinkingSphinx::Deltas::DelayedDelta
+) do
+  # ...
+end

+# In Thinking Sphinx v1/v2:
+define_index do
+  # ...

+  set_property :delta => ThinkingSphinx::Deltas::DelayedDelta
+end
+{% endhighlight %}

+A boolean column called delta needs to be added to the model as well, just the same as a default delta approach.

+{% highlight rb %}
+def self.up
+  add_column :articles, :delta, :boolean, :default => true,
+    :null => false
+end
+{% endhighlight %}

+One very important caveat of this background processing approach is that it will only work for **a single searchd instance**, which may not the case if you have multiple app servers.
+Delayed Job, Resque and Sidekiq are all designed to run each job only once, not once per app server.
+Therefore when the job for the delta index runs, it will only run on the app server that actually processes the job.
+The effects of this can range from indistinguishable to subtle depending on the particulars of your setup, so it's important to be aware of this up front.
+The best approach is to have Sphinx, the database and the delayed job processing task all running on one machine.

+Also, keep in mind that because the delta indexing requests are queued, they will not be processed immediately - and so your search results will not not be accurate straight after a change (but, tuned correctly, within a few seconds is likely).

 #### Timestamp/Datetime Deltas

 <div class="note">